felixbrock/cito-data-docs/docs/connections/snowflake.md

 GRANT SELECT ON ALL MATERIALIZED VIEWS IN DATABASE EXAMPLEDB TO ROLE CITODATAROLE;
 GRANT SELECT ON FUTURE MATERIALIZED VIEWS IN DATABASE EXAMPLEDB TO ROLE CITODATAROLE
 ```
+## Connect to Snowflake in your Cito Data Web App
+1. Open the Integrations window in your Cito Data web app.
+2. Click on ‘Connect to Snowflake’.
+3. Enter the credentials you created in the previous step.
+4. Your credentials will automatically be saved and a connection to your Snowflake instance will be established.